I am always interested in discussing opportunities with motivated students and post-docs.

 Unless you receive an entrance tuition award, you will pay tuition from the support offered to you, as well as student fees.
 Note: Masters students from outside of Canada pay substantially more in tuition than Canadian students; Currently international PhD students with a high GPA are offered a tuition award that covers most of the extra international fees.
 And of course, you'll need to pay living expenses on top of this.

 I may not be able to take a student if I do not have have existing funds to meet the minimum guaranteed support (and even if I do, the situation may still be unaffordable depending on the financial situation of the student).
-Many promising students are turned away from labs in Canada for this reasons.
+Many promising students are turned away from labs in Canada for this reason.

 Post-docs